The Biology of Genomes

 Jay Shendure, University of Washington

 The 2020 meeting will address DNA sequence variation and its role in molecular evolution, population genetics and complex diseases, comparative genomics, large-scale studies of gene and protein expression, and genomic approaches to ecological systems.
 Both technologies and applications will be emphasized.
-There will be a special session on the ethical, legal and social implications (ELSI) of genome research as well as a session dedicated to helping trainees and early career researchers successfully navigate the NIH funding process.
+There will be a special session on the ethical, legal and social implications (ELSI) of genome research.

 Hopi Hoekstra, Harvard University